 The Company aims to provide investor liquidity without selling its underlying assets.
-We are regularly seeking out new means to create this liquidity, and in the past have used funds from operations, proceeds from the sale of promissory notes or common stock, and traditional bank debt to create liquidity in the form of redemptions.
+We regularly seek out new means to create this liquidity, and in the past have used funds from operations, proceeds from the sale of promissory notes or common stock, and traditional bank debt to create liquidity for redemptions.

-Under our Stock Redemption Program, as amended from time to time, there is a 5-year hold period before shares are eligible for redemption (a decrease from the 7-year hold period we required prior to 2019).
+Under our Stock Redemption Program, as amended from time to time, there is a 5-year hold period before shares are eligible for redemption.
 We believe that our broad base of capital means that stockholders liquidating their shares of our common stock under the terms of our Stock Redemption Program should not have an overwhelming impact on our financial position.
 It is our goal to manage the Company's assets so that we will not be forced to sell underlying farmland assets to return capital to investors, thereby keeping farmers on the land.
 The Stock Redemption Program was most recently amended on April 24, 2024.